PTdude/Profit-Trailer-Settings/README.md

 ## **WARNING**<br>
 Not all of these settings will work anymore because PT has changed a lot.
 Some of the code in these settings may be broken or deprecated.<br><br>
-**DO NOT just copy and paste these and expect them to work!**
+**DO NOT expect them to work!**
-Use them as examples to study and modify and learn what PT can do.
+Use them to study and learn what PT can do.